kristjanbjarni/home-assistant-packages/README.md

 Default weather station is Reykjavík with id=1.
 You can find out other ids by checking [Veðurstöðvar].
 Click on `Upplýsingar` and find out the `Stöðvanúmer`.
 You can then go to `Developer tools` and find the entity `input_number.vedurstod` and change the state to the selected id number or simply add this entity to a dashboard and modify the station id directly there.

 ### Display text weather description in a markdown card.
-You can display vedur.is weather description for the capital Reykjavik and the whole country in a markdown card by adding a mark down card and specifying this content:
+You can display vedur.is weather description for the capital Reykjavik and the whole country in a markdown card by adding a mark down card and specifying for example this content:

 ```markdown
 **{{ state_attr('sensor.vedur_text_capital','friendly_name') }}**